TanuSingh17/6Companies30Days/README.md

 # 6Companies30Days
-It is coding challenge initiated by Arsh Goyal
+It is a coding challenge initiated by Arsh Goyal